 We require payment at the time of your appointment and then the Medicare rebate can be claimed back from Medicare.
 We can help you do this by either providing you with a receipt that allows your to go to the Medicare office to make a claim or via Medicare's online facility.
 Or, we can use our hicaps/eftpos machine to make a claim for you on the day of your appointment. in order to do this, we require your Medicare card and an eftpos card to make your claim for you but only after you have paid your consultation fees in full.

 Medicare stipulates that you cannot make another claim to your health insurance once you have already made a claim to Medicare for the same consultation.
 However, you can use your health insurance to claim for additional items such as orthotic devices.

 Yes.
 We have Hicaps facilities on site and can process your Private Health Fund claims immediately.

 We sometimes have a waiting list in case another patient changes their appointment time.
 This is why we confirm all of our appointments 1-2 days before your appointment either by sms or phone call.
 Likewise, if you are unable to attend, please let us know asap so that the appointment time can be made available for someone else.
-Less than 24 hours notice may attract a cancellation fee.
+Less than 24 hours notice will incur a cancellation fee.